-Each year, more than four million people visit Arlington, attending graveside services and special ceremonies to pay tribute to veterans and historical figures.
+Each year, more than three million people visit Arlington, attending graveside services and special ceremonies to pay tribute to veterans and historical figures.

-To get to the cemetery, take Metro to the Arlington National Cemetery Station, take the express bus from the National Mall, or walk in across the Memorial Bridge.
-The cemetery is also a stop on most Washington, DC sightseeing tours.
-There is a a large parking garage with plenty of spaces.
-Rates are $1.75 per hour for the first three hours, and $2.50 per hour thereafter.
+To get to the cemetery, take the Metro to the Arlington National Cemetery Station; take the express bus from the National Mall; or walk or bike in across the Memorial Bridge.
+The cemetery is also a stop on most Washington, D.C. sightseeing tours, and there is a large parking garage with plenty of spaces if you want to drive yourself (rates are only $2 per hour).

 What to See and Do at Arlington National Cemetery

-- Tour Arlington House - The former home of Robert E. Lee and his family is located atop a hill, providing one of the best views of Washington, DC.
+- Tour Arlington House: The former home of Robert E. Lee and his family is located on a hill, providing one of the best views of Washington, DC.
 George Washington Parke Custis, Lee’s father-in-law, originally built the house as his own home as well as a memorial to George Washington, his step-grandfather.
 Arlington House is now preserved as a memorial to Robert E. Lee, who helped heal the nation following the Civil War.
-Arlington House is open daily from 9:30 a.m. to 4:30 p.m.
-Arlington House grounds are open from 8 a.m. to 7 p.m. between April and September and from 8 a.m. to 5 p.m. between October and March.
+Arlington House is temporarily closed through the fall of 2019.
+Visitors are encouraged to visit the Arlington House temporary Visitor Center currently located in the Women's Memorial.

 - Take a Shuttle to Visit a Grave: Whether you have a family member buried in the cemetery or you want to visit a particular famous resting place, you can take a free shuttle exactly to the site you where you want to pay your respects.
 Shuttles depart from the Visitor Center and must be booked at the reception desk there.